 - Cold outreach

 Advertising is less focused on relationships and more focused on drawing attention.
-It’s a one-way form of communication that does not allow for interaction on the part of the audience.
-Once an advertisement has attracted a lead, it will be up to the marketing team to nurture and retain it over time.
+It's a one-way form of communication that doesn’t traditionally allow for audience interaction.
+Once an ad has attracted a lead, it will be up to the marketing team to nurture and retain it over time.

 - Traditional advertising leverages print formats, including billboards, mail slips, and newspaper ads.
-The ultimate goal is to spread a universally accepted message to a large audience to create awareness of products, services, and brands.
+The ultimate goal is to reach a large audience to create awareness of products, services, and brands.
+Promotions like print magazine spreads, brochures, leaflets, and broadcast commercials fall into this category.

-Remember that both approaches must be integrated to attract the highest number of leads.
-With such a wide variety of preferred sales channels, using traditional and digital ads together ensures all audiences have the opportunity to hear your message.
+In the past, both approaches were required to attract the highest number of leads.
+With such a wide variety of preferred sales channels, it’s only natural that blending traditional and digital advertising into one broad marketing mix is a common practice.

 Both marketing and advertising functions are used to accomplish a similar mission.
 Let's explore some of the similarities they share across brands and industries.